Subject Source: Library of Congress Subject Headings

 Found in 3 Collections and/or Records:

-Overview Sculptor, Suffragist, Animal welfare advocate.
+Abstract Sculptor, Suffragist, Animal welfare advocate.
 Papers include biographical material, correspondence, writings, postcards, scrapbooks, artwork and photographs of her work as a sculptor; subject files, and memorabilia.
 Wright's career as a sculptor and her activism are well-documented; personal material is more fragmentary.
 Topics include art, women's suffrage, women's rights, women companions, birth control, world peace, and animal welfare.
-Notable correspondents include Florence E. Allen, Emily...
+Notable correspondents include Florence E. Allen,...

 Abstract Batya Bauman is an animal welfare advocate; ecofeminist; feminist; lesbian activist; editor and writer.
 Her papers consist of biographical information and documents pertaining to Bauman's early life, her feminist lecture businesses, and activism in the realms of lesbian feminism, Jewish feminism, and animal rights.
 Materials include writings, correspondence, pamphlets, clippings, memoranda, articles, photographs, newsletters, personal calendars, and memorabilia.
 There are also clippings,...

 Abstract Birth control advocate; pacifist; animal welfare advocate; and physician.
 The Martha Voegeli papers include correspondence and writings.
 Correspondence includes Voegeli's letters to medical professionals and government officials espousing her views on birth control, famine in India, world peace, race relations, and animal welfare.
 Replies from Dr. Clarence Gamble, Aldous Huxley, Dorothy Brush, LeRoy Collins, Dr. Mary Calderone, Albert Schweitzer, Dr. Harrison Brown, and Arnold Toynbee are...

 Dates of Materials: 1946-65